 In terms of potential contamination, the filter paper remaining on some cups was not a problem, according to Oxender.
 She also said recyclability was not affected by the coffee grounds that were in some cups, although the inclusion of grounds creates an economic disincentive for recycling.

-Recyclability research at a plastics reclaimer in Canada showed similar results, said Sherry Arcaro of the Canadian Stewardship Services Alliance.
-In comments to Resource Recycling, Arcaro noted Merlin Plastics in British Columbia found no significant problems in processing cup scrap.
+Research at a plastics reclaimer in Canada showed similar results, says Sherry Arcaro of the Canadian Stewardship Services Alliance.
+Arcaro notes that Merlin Plastics in British Columbia found no significant problems in processing cup scrap.